ECCC-ASTD-MRD/georef/README.md

 Georef builds on the ezscint package by adding:
 * More interpolation methods (conservative, average, geometric, rasterization)
-* More projections through PROJ4 ('W'), Needs to build with optional GDAL library
+* More projections through PROJ4
 * Manage tripole grids ('O'), triangular meshes ('M') and cube sphere ('C')
 * All coordinates transformations are done at double precision
 * Can read and save grid records in 64 bits (export GEOREF_DESCRIPTOR_64=TRUE)